nginx/unit-docs/source/howto/samples.rst

 .. note::

    These steps assume Unit was already :ref:`installed
-   <installation-precomp-pkgs>` with the language module and/or package for
+   <installation-precomp-pkgs>` with the language module or package for each
-   each app.
+   app.

 .. _sample-go: